 It began with a feasibility study on the subject of "Fish-box Recycling" in 2001.

-Proprietary CreaSolv® Formulations with the lowest risk potential possible for user and environment (ideally not to be classified according to GHS criteria) dissolve selectively the target polymer.
+Proprietary CreaSolv® Formulations with the lowest risk potential possible for user and environment (ideally not to be classified according to GHS criteria) dissolve selectively the thermoplastic polymers.
 This reduces besides the hazard also the cost for the equipment.
 After the cleaning from impurities the desired polymer precipitates when a special CreaSolv® Precipitation agent is added.

 The volume of solvents used is very small in relation to the processed plastic (<1%), because the CreaSolv® Formulation is run in a closed-circuit.